3noix/todo-tree/README.md

 `fontWeight`, `fontStyle`, `textDecoration` - can be used to style the highlight with standard CSS values.

-`borderRadius` - used to set the border radius of the background of the highlight.
+`borderRadius` - used to set the radius of the border of the highlight.

+`borderColor` - used to set the color of the border of the highlight.

+`borderWidth` - used to set the width of the border of the highlight.

+`borderStyle` - used to set the style of the border of the highlight.

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see <https://octicons.github.com>) or codicon (see <https://microsoft.github.io/vscode-codicons/dist/codicon.html>).
 If using codicons, specify them in the format "$(*icon*)".
 The icon defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.